clickdimension/phpip-php5/README.md

 After the migration the login form allows using the old passwords (not known to the admin), wich are being transformed into a new and safer format during the first successfull logins.

 Thanks to Bootstrap i also did some visual tweaking ;) - hoping to make it more intuitive and practical.

+---
+We use local copies of jquery and bootstrap to insure normal operation also with internet outage.

+Messages mainly in spanish due to our operation location.
+Menu item "IP range" not operational yet, currently you can execute a stored procedure prepared for this purpose.